charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 Of course, the X.X bit would contain your idea of the appropriate numbering scheme.
 For instance: **v7.0.0**.

+## Hint

+Don't forget that in your constructor for Address that you need to initialize this.state.addres with dummy data.
+And also, in the methods that handle button clicks, don't call addresses[this.addIndex].
+The addresses variable is no longer valid.
+Then call getByIndex instead.

 [edeg]: https://gist.github.com/charliecalvert/51daef341699943b07c9570c3ad2cbab
 [ram]: http://www.ccalvert.net/books/CloudNotes/Assignments/React/ReactAddressMock.html
 [radm]: http://www.ccalvert.net/books/CloudNotes/Assignments/React/ReactAddressDataMaven.html